 pixdeluxe / Getty Images

 spending hundreds of dollars each, reported Bloomberg.
-This Saturday and similar dates like 8-19-18 through 9-19-19 are highly desirable and competitive ceremony days for their numerical significance and generally pleasant weather.
+That Saturday and similar dates like 8-19-18 through 9-19-19 are highly desirable and competitive ceremony days for their numerical significance and generally pleasant weather.
 They’re also easier to remember for anniversaries.

 Your wedding day should be one of the most memorable days of your life.
 Unfortunately,